-Bitcoins are generally defined as a type of virtual currency, brought to life by the Internet, very powerful computers and the willingness of lot of people looking to embrace new forms of monetary exchange.
+Bitcoin is a type of virtual currency brought to life by the internet, very powerful computers and the willingness of lot of people looking to embrace new forms of monetary exchange.

-Yet bitcoins are also very different from traditional currencies.
-Unlike dollars or pounds, bitcoins aren't backed by any government.
-They're a completely decentralized form of money.
-Bitcoins aren't linked to any sort of central banking system or issuing authority, and that's a big part of their appeal -- instead of being swallowed into system that's often sullied by human greed and manipulation, this currency exists in an online world driven by mathematics and clever encryption protocols.
+Yet Bitcoin is also very different from traditional currencies.
+Unlike dollars or pounds, Bitcoin isn't backed by any government.
+It's a completely decentralized form of money.
+Bitcoin isn't linked to any sort of central banking system or issuing authority, and that's a big part of its appeal — instead of being swallowed into a system that's often sullied by human greed and manipulation, this currency exists in an online world driven by mathematics and clever encryption protocols.

-By skipping the middle man in the transaction, you pay far less in associated fees.
+By skipping the middleman in the transaction, you pay far less in associated fees.
 Each party in the deal can also maintain a much higher level of anonymity, which has both pros and cons for everyone involved.
-Think of bitcoins as a digital equivalent of a cash transaction.
+Think of Bitcoin as a digital equivalent of a cash transaction.
 If you're so inclined, it's a nearly untraceable way to do business.

-Keep reading to see more about the mysterious rise of bitcoins, as well as the inner workings of the network that keeps this so-called "crypto-currency" alive and kicking.
+Keep reading to see more about the mysterious rise of Bitcoin, as well as the inner workings of the network that keeps this so-called "cryptocurrency" alive and kicking.